Loading...

 How to consume Plum without glucose spikes

-Opt for fresh plums over dried or processed varieties, as they often contain added sugars that can increase glucose spikes.
+Opt for whole, fresh plums rather than dried or canned versions, which often contain added sugars that can increase glucose levels.

 healthspan-mbl